ros2/ci/windows_docker_resources/README.md

 rclcpp may not be the correct package to test for your change.
 Choose a package to test up to that adequately ensures your change works as intended.

-1. After review approval, only merge the ros2-cookbooks PR
+### Step 4.
+Merge the ros2-cookbooks PR
+After your ros2-cookbooks PR is approved and passes testing, merge this PR first.
+Because the git submodule has not yet been updated in ros2/ci, this merge will not change the behavior of ci.ros2.org.

+### Step 5.
+Update the ros2/ci PR
-1. Update the ros2/ci PR to use the master branch of ros2-cookbooks and update the submodule with the latest commit from your PR.
+You will need to update your ros2/ci PR to use the master branch of ros2-cookbooks.
+Update the submodule with the latest commit from your PR and target the main branch.

-1. Rerun the ci job to test that git submodule points to the correct commit.
+### Step 6.
+Rerun the ci job for the ros2/ci PR
+This will help verify that that the updated git submodule points to the correct commit.

+### Step 7.
+Merge the ros2/ci PR
+Once you merge the PR, the docker containers will need to be rebuilt on the ci_windows nodes.
+This can take some time and will slow down the first build for each node.
+Choose a time of day when activity is low, so your change doesn't negatively impact other contributors.
+This author uses 5-6PM US Pacific (1am GMT), which gives some time to revert your change before the nigthly builds should it have introduced an issue.